kwhite2/workshoptestrepo/RUN_Intro_to_GitHub_README.md

-# RU-N Introduction to GitHub for Academic Writing
+# RU-N DHRI 2022 Introduction to GitHub

 ## Introduction: Why you might not want to use GitHub for your writing.